sydasif/python-book/docs/source/03_collection/04_dict.md

 my_dict.update(new_data)
 ```

-Here, if there are overlapping keys between `my_dict` and `new_data`, the values in `my_dict` will be updated.
+If there are overlapping keys, the values in `my_dict` will be updated.

 ## Dictionary Iteration Techniques

-When it comes to traversing the terrain of Python dictionaries, mastery of iteration techniques is key.
-By default, when you loop through a dictionary, you iterate over its keys.
-This is a simple and intuitive way to access the keys one by one:
+When you loop through a dictionary, you iterate over its keys by default:

 ```python
 # Example Usage